Baby Weight Percentile Chart by Age: WHO Reference Tables (2026)

 Girls weight-for-age reference (kg) at selected percentile levels:

-The girl-boy difference in median weight is small at birth (0.1 kg) and remains modest throughout infancy.
-At 12 months, the median for girls is approximately 9.1 kg compared to 9.6 kg for boys.
-The gap narrows again as both approach 24 months.
+The girl-boy difference in median weight is small at birth (about 0.1 kg) and remains modest throughout infancy.
+At 12 months, the median is approximately 8.9 kg for girls and 9.6 kg for boys.

 Why it matters to use the correct sex-specific table: